wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 Why should I do it at all, when it is optional?
 Any linter is optional too.
 Discipline and interest are required.
 Here are a couple of reasons why I think it is valueable:
-* When data structures get complex, types help a lot and I want a tool to point out mistakes.
+* When data structures get complex, types help a lot and I want a tool to point out my mistakes.
-* When the domain language forms, I want to name things coherently across the project, types are very useful.
+* When the domain language forms, I want to name things coherently across the entire project, and types help a lot with that.
 * When the team grows, types are more expressive and help staying aligned.
 * [Exhaustivness checks][3] create safety and prevent bugs.
 * Type checking makes me think about the architecture more, even if I type the code afterwards.